rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [52] See the documentation of the :py:mod:`multiprocessing` module

 ..
 [53] When tackling matrix computations it may be possible to further accelerate the computations with a potential GPU.
 The interested reader may find in the *cuda* directory in the Digraph3 resources an experimental *cudaDigraphs.py* module which uses *numpy* and NVIDIA GPU resources for measuring the speeding up of the element wise computation of the dual, converse and codual transforms and the fusion operation for large (order >= 10000) :code:`cIntegerOurankingDigraphs.IntegerBipolarOutrankingDigraph` objects.

 ..
+[54] The acquisition and operation of the EuroHPC supercomputer is funded jointly by the EuroHPC Joint Undertaking, through the European Union's Connecting Europe Facility and the Horizon 2020 research and innovation programme, as well as the Grand Duché du Luxembourg.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive